Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" style="height: 35px;"/>

-> Failure is an option here.
-If things are not failing, you are not innovating enough.
+> He is a wise man who does not grieve for the things which he has not, but rejoices for those which he has.

 <!-- QUOTE_END -->